Raghad72/RPS-Game/README.md

 - CyclePlayer - cycles through each choice in order

 ## Installition
-1. Clone/Download  the project repository [here](https://github.com/Raghad72/RPS-Game).
+1. Clone/Download  the project repository [here](https://github.com/Raghad72/RPS-Game)
-2.Open the trminal and and `cd` to the project directory
-3. Run `python kind.py` or `python3 kind.py` and follow the instruction on the screen
+2.Open the trminal and and `cd` to the project directory 3.Run `python kind.py` or `python3 kind.py` and follow the instruction on the screen